-They have ideas for small, concrete solutions: free pickup for bulky waste (the city typically collects large items for disposal at a fee), more frequent garbage collection, larger bins in neighbourhood parks, more inspections of vacant properties, more collaboration between levels of government on environmental protection and more educational resources for community members who may not be able to access the internet.
-They have big picture ideas too
+They have ideas for small, concrete solutions: free pickup for bulky waste (the city typically collects large items for disposal at a fee), more frequent garbage collection, larger bins in neighbourhood parks, more inspections of vacant properties, more collaboration between levels of government on environmental protection, more educational resources for community members who may not be able to access the internet.

-They have big-picture ideas, too.
+They have big picture ideas, too.

 They want major industrial businesses out, saying those facilities are "incompatible" with normal, safe family life.
-They want the rail line relocated before disaster strikes (a recent derailment that shut down a major city roadway was a stark reminder of the threat), they want to see the Red River cleared of trash and contaminants, and they want to know their soil is being remediated.
-Some residents are even banding together with community groups in St. Boniface to propose a national urban park for the peninsula, which could eventually safeguard the area from industrial developments.
-Bitney suggests environmental ethics should underpin all government decision-making.
-In Point Douglas, not only would cleaning up and protecting the neighbourhood be a matter of pride, she says, it would also be a matter of health - especially for the most vulnerable.
+They want the rail line relocated before disaster strikes (a recent derailment that shut down a major city roadway was a stark reminder of the threat), they want to see the Red River cleared of trash and contaminants, they want to know their soil is being remediated.